July is Disability Pride Month!

 Overall when in doubt about which language to use, the best rule of thumb is to ask someone how they would like to be referred.
 If you are in a situation where you cannot do that, Disability First language should be your default.

 There is no better way to learn about disabled people than from us directly.
-I especially recommend these two books written by disabled people about their experiences — across genres like fiction, nonfiction, romance, young adult novels, and children’s books.
+I’ve curated the best books written by disabled people about their experiences — across genres like fiction, nonfiction, romance, young adult novels, and children’s books.

 There has been a big wave of films centered around disability receiving critical acclaim.
-This year “CODA” won the Academy Award for Best Picture.
+Last year “CODA” won the Academy Award for Best Picture.

 CODA stands for Child of Deaf Adults.
 The film centers around Ruby, the only hearing member in her family.
 She rediscovers her passion for singing and wishes to pursue that in college.
 However, she struggles with gaining independence as her family depends on her to translate and keep their fishing business afloat.

 This movie is a really beautiful depiction of the interpersonal realities of disability, as well as the importance of ensuring access for everyone.